VictoriaVB/STARK-HEALTH-CLINIC-DIABETES-PREDICTION-PROJECT/README.md

 •	Age and BMI Groups: Age is grouped into categories, with the highest count in the elderly (65 and above) group.
 Similarly, BMI is categorized, with most patients falling into the 'Healthy weight' and 'Overweight' categories.

 3. Bivariate Analysis
-•	You visualized how different factors (e.g., age, gender, hypertension, heart disease, smoking history) correlate with the target variable (diabeteslabel4, relabeled from diabetes).
+•	I  visualized how different factors (e.g., age, gender, hypertension, heart disease, smoking history) correlate with the target variable (diabeteslabel4, relabeled from diabetes).
 •	Several visualizations, including bar plots and count plots with hue, were generated to show relationships between features and diabetes status.
 •	Gender-wise, there were more female patients diagnosed with diabetes, and certain age groups (older adults) were more likely to be diabetic.